 Drawbacks to FM modulators are static and loss of signal.
 Whenever the modulator encounters a radio station on the channel you're using for your CD player, the signal deteriorates until the radio station takes over.

 The benefits are easy operation and wireless connectivity.
 And if you spend a little time investigating FM modulators online, you should be able to find one that comes with an AC adapter, much like the ones found in the cassette adapter kits.

 So there you have it, five good options for playing a CD in your car if you only have a cassette-tape player.
-If you'd like to read more about automotive electronics and other related topics, follow the links on the next page.
+If you'd like to read more about automotive electronics and other related topics, follow the links below.

 - Maison Connoisseur.
 "Crosley Radio - A History."
 (Jan.
 17, 2009) http://www.maisonconnoisseur.com/crosley_radio_history.html

 - Morton, David.
 "The History of the 8-Track Tape."
 The History of Sound Recording Technology.
 1998.
 (Jan.
 18, 2009) http://www.recording-history.org/HTML/8track3.php

 - Motorola.
 "Music in Motion: The First Motorola Brand Car Radio."
 (Jan.
 16, 2009) http://www.motorola.com/content.jsp?globalObjectId=8432-10811

 - Rozenblat, Lazar.
 "DC-AC Power Inverters."
 Lazar's Power Electronics Guide.
 (Jan.
 17, 2009) http://www.smps.us/power-inverter.html

 - Sony Global.
 "Sony History."
 (Jan.
 16, 2009) http://www.sony.net/Fun/SH/1-21/h1.html